Why the Project?

 In late Nov 2018 while on the ‘Domenick Nati Show’, Grammy-nominated and contemporary Christian singer Lauren Daigle was asked on iHeart radio about her stance on homosexuality.
 Nati wanted to know whether Daigle considered homosexuality a sin.

 Daigle replied, “I cannot honestly answer on that, in the sense of I have too many people that I love and they are homosexuals.
 I can’t say one way or the other.
 I am not God.
 When people ask questions like that, I just say, ‘Read the Bible and find out for yourself.
 And when you find out, let me know because I’m learning too.’”

-Another Christian contact that we know, a leader of a neighborhood community church, wrote in his blog, “It is a lie that God has condemned the LGBTQ community to hell unless they change.
+Another Christian contact, a leader of a neighborhood community church, wrote in his blog, “It is a lie that God has condemned the LGBTQ community to hell unless they change.
 If you are one of God’s beautiful rainbow children, then I need to tell you this: God’s plan for you is not hell.
 He does not hate you.
 He is not demanding you to change.
 He is simply saying come.
 I love you.
 You are accepted.
 You’re a child of God.”

 Meanwhile, in 2016, America’s Ligonier Ministries teamed up with LifeWay Research, the research arm of the Southern Baptist Convention, and published a poll about what are the theological beliefs of Americans, having completed a similar survey in 2014.

 In their extensive study, they asked 3,000 Americans on forty-seven questions relating to their beliefs about God, sin, salvation, heaven and hell, the church, and the Bible.
 They called this report, the State of Theology.